Stock tickers have been around since

 Todays computers use this asynchronous method for the serial

-ports.
-But today there's no mechanical inertia problem so
+(COM) ports.
+But today there's no mechanical inertia

-stop bit is used.
-A common serial description is 8N1
+problem so only 1 stop bit is used.
+A common serial

-data bits, No parity and 1 stop bit.
+description is 8N1 meaning 8 data bits, No parity and 1 stop

 Letters Figures Shift

-of punctuation marks (no lower case letters).
-This system
+marks (no lower case letters).
+This system has a problem

-problem if a shift is not properly received, then what should
+if a shift is not properly received, then what should have been

 letters is what appears to be random punctuation marks and

-returns and line feeds in strange places or the opposite problem
+carriage returns and line feeds in strange places or the

-what should be numbers is printed as letters.
-A good
+opposite problem where what should be numbers is printed as

-correct characters, but it's added work.
-The 8 level
+message with the correct characters, but it's added work.

-eliminated the Letters Figures shift problems and supported the
+The 8 level system eliminated the Letters Figures shift problems

 Western Union 5-A

-Teletype machines was well known at Western Union since they
+machines was well known at Western Union since they developed

 them.
 The 5-A includes many improvements on the Start Stop